mozilla/valence/README.md

 Web Anywhere (Fever Dream)
 ===========

-This addon provides the ability for you to debug various remote targets from the Firefox Developer Tools.
+This add-on provides the ability for you to debug various remote targets from the Firefox Developer Tools.
 The idea is that you can use one solid set of developer tools to debug all the things you need.
 This is the dream, anyhow.
 We're going to try and make this happen.

 This module sort of works, but it probably won't do all the things you need to do as a web developer - yet.
 You're curious though, so here is some basic information to get started.
 Curiosity is good, it is how we move forward as a people.

 How to Interact With The Thing
 ------------------------------

 There are two ways to interact with this tool right now: a button, or some Developer Toolbar commands.

 Running this stuff will add a (weirdly ambiguous) new icon to your browser.
-When you click it, it will attempt to connect the Firefox devtools to whatever is on port 9222.
+When you click it, it will attempt to connect the Firefox DevTools to whatever is on port 9222.
 For example, if you start an instance of Chrome Canary on port 9222 (use flag --remote-debugging-port=9222), it will try and connect to that.

 If you want things to be a bit more automagical, use the commands `chrome`, `android` and `ios` from the Developer Toolbar.
 These should automatically launch a browser for you and connect appropriately - assuming you've met the installation requirements below.